 We need a binary file from NASA called SPICE kernel to compute the position and velocities of the planets.
 Astropy downloads it for us:

 The initial data was gathered from Wikipedia: the date of the launch was on November 26, 2011 at 15:02 UTC and landing was on August 6, 2012 at 05:17 UTC.
 We compute then the time of flight, which is exactly what it sounds.

 # Initial data date_launch = time.Time("2011-11-26 15:02", scale="utc") date_arrival = time.Time("2012-08-06 05:17", scale="utc")

 To compute the transfer orbit, we have the useful function

-lambert: according to a theorem with the same name, the transfer orbit between two points in space only depends on those two points and the time it takes to go from one to the other.
-We have the starting and final position and we have the time of flight: there we go!
+lambert : according to a theorem with the same name, the transfer orbit between two points in space only depends on those two points and the time it takes to go from one to the other.
+We could make use of the raw algorithms available in

 Not bad!
 Let’s celebrate with some music!